 The drastic weight loss you might experience with The Cabbage Soup Diet can cause health problems and can be dangerous even when it’s done under a doctor’s supervision.

 Never start this diet without talking to your doctor first.
-If she thinks you need a very low-calorie diet, she'll likely show you a much healthier way to go about it.
+If they think you need a very low-calorie diet, they'll likely show you a much healthier way to go about it.